International Partnerships

 The RMEI network

-Network RMEI (www.rmei.net)
+Network RMEI (www.rmei.info)

 The Faculty of Engineering has been a member of the RMEI (Réseau Méditerranéen des Écoles d’ Ingénieurs) network since 2006.
 RMEI was founded in 1997, and aims to contribute to the social and economic upgrading of the Mediterranean basin and to promote peace and sustainable development.
 It is an effort that is expected to offer benefits in due course, mainly as regards the Faculty’s presence and access to other countries of the Mediterranean.